-Salesforce Sales Cloud has long been the go-to solution for sales teams looking for easy-to-use, customizable CRM software.
+Salesforce Sales Cloud has long been the CRM System of choice for sales teams looking for easy-to-use, customizable CRM software.
 However, Salesforce Sales Cloud doesn't offer much in the way of Quote-to-Cash (QTC) automation.
-For that, you need Salesforce Configure-Price-Quote (CPQ.)
+For that, you need Salesforce Configure-Price-Quote (CPQ.).

-The next logical step is quoting.
-But quoting can be time-consuming.
+The next logical step is to make an offer, but making offers can be time-consuming.
 Studies show that today's salespeople spend only 34% of their time actually selling.
-The rest is the administrative side of the process: quoting, data input, closing, keeping them away from their customers, and getting in the way of hitting their quotas for the year.
+The rest is a lot of administrative work: quoting, data entry and closing.
+This keeps your salespeople away from customers, often preventing them from achieving annual sales goals.

 CPQ is best for companies with hundreds and thousands of products and services.
-It also works great when you’re dealing with very complex products.
 If you only have a few products in your catalog, you really don't need a CPQ solution.
-Generating quotes for a few standard items is generally pretty quick.
+Generating quotes for a few standard items is generally pretty fast.

 It's right there in the name.
-Configure-Price-Quote.
-If your company keeps it basic, CPQ won’t offer you the value necessary to justify the cost.
-CPQ technology excels at complicated configurations and pricing structures, such as selecting options for a car or computer build.
-Sell generators with many different fuel and output options?
-Salesforce CPQ is perfect for that.
-Sell one generator that only lets the customer choose between black or yellow frame color?
-Probably not.
-It will work fine for that; it’s just an expensive path to get there.
+Configure-Price-Quality.
+If a company keeps it simple, CPQ does not add value and is difficult to justify the cost.
+CPQ technology excels at complicated configurations and pricing structures, like selecting options for a car or computer.
+Selling generators with many different fuel and power options?
+CPQ is perfect for that.
+But if you only sell one standard generator, for example, and the customer only has to choose between a black or yellow frame color?
+Then you probably don't need CPQ.

-CPQ technology can save you a lot of time and money, but it also costs you money to license and implement.
-There isn’t a guaranteed ROI just by integrating Salesforce CPQ.
-If your budget doesn't allow you to comfortably afford the monthly/annual service fees, you might want to go in a different direction.
-While hiring a firm like CaseNine to create a CPQ solution can save you a lot of headache and money in the long run, it's still going to cost you to get rolling.
-Make sure to make a solid internal business case.
-You can read our blog Everything you need for the internal business case for valuable tips to make a solid business case.
+CPQ technology can save a lot of time and money, but it also costs money to license and implement.
+There is no guaranteed ROI just by integrating Salesforce CPQ.
+If your budget doesn't allow you to comfortably pay the monthly/annual service fees, you may want to go in a different direction.
+While hiring a company like CaseNine to create a CPQ solution can save your company a lot of headaches and money in the long run, it's going to take time and effort up front to get started.

 You like a hands-on approach

-Salesforce CPQ automates as many parts of the quoting process as you set it up for.
-If your org is small and you like your team to keep their hands solidly on every step of the sales process, verifying, double checking, taking your third coffee break, and then verifying again before sending the quote off, CPQ technology might not be a good fit.
-Efficiency and accuracy are the secret middle names of CPQ software.
+Salesforce CPQ automates so many parts of the quoting process as you implement it.
+If smaller organizations really want to keep all control in-house, verify, double-check, and then re-verify before sending the quote, then a CPQ solution may not be a right match.
+Efficiency and accuracy are the secret nicknames of CPQ software.

-Salesforce CPQ has tight vertical industries that make setting it up somewhat easier.
-However, if your organization covers a wide range of industries such as healthcare and energy, you will encounter extra expenses and challenges getting it set up for your org.
+Industries CPQ has tight vertical industries that makes setup a bit easier.
+However, if your organization serves a wide range of industries, such as healthcare and energy, Industries CPQ is not the right software solution.

-When you integrate Salesforce CPQ into your sales flow, you and your people must be willing to change some in-house processes.
-If Hank over in sales has been using the same quoting process for eighteen years, you might receive some pushback when telling him it's time for an update.
-CPQ solutions are there to make you more efficient and accurate.
-Frequently that means overhauling the methods and processes you’ve implemented over time.
+When Salesforce CPQ is integrated into a sales process, an organization must be prepared to change some internal processes.
+For example, if Bert in the sales department has been using the same system for 18 years, you might get backlash if you tell him it's time for an update.
+CPQ solutions are there to make quotation processes more efficient and accurate.
+Often that means a company needs to review and change its current methods and processes that have been implemented over time.

-Whether or not you should invest in Salesforce CPQ for your company is a big decision.
-It's going to cost you upfront and continually to license the software.
-Getting the software set up for your organization and turned into a solution for your sales teams will also cost you.
-Then you have to train your people on how to properly use it and harness its true power.
-When implemented correctly, it can truly improve your sales game.
-More than likely you’ll have an increase in conversions and sales as well as repeat customers.
-It just takes a substantial investment and time to get there.
-Again, make sure to make a solid internal business case beforehand and find a good supplier to work with.
+Whether or not you should invest in Salesforce CPQ for your business is an important decision.
+It's going to cost you money upfront and ongoing to license the software.
+Setting up the software for your organization and turning it into a solution for sales teams also costs money.
+Then you have to train your people to use it properly and harness its true power.
+When implemented correctly, though, it can be really valuable and add value to organizations.
+For example, with clients we see conversions and sales go up, as well as repeat customers.
+It just takes a significant investment to get there.